erhanbaris/smartcalc/readme.md

 ```

 ### Length Conversion
-Metric and British Emperyal(some of them) conversion supports.
+Metric and Imperial units(some of them) conversion supports.

 ```
 1 m to mm                |   1,000 Millimeter